remote command group in Singularity allows you to login to an

-an account on the public container services cloud, or configure
+account on the public Sylabs Cloud, or configure Singularity to point

 Users can setup and switch between multiple remote endpoints, which